Impact of ionization and electron density gradients in X-ray reflection spectroscopy measurements: Introduction

 The aim of our work is to explore whether observations require reflection models with non-constant ionization parameter $\xi$ and electron density $n_{\rm e}$.
 To do this, we select three high quality spectra of Galactic black holes and we fit every spectrum with three reflection models: {\tt relxill\_nk}~\citep{Bambi_2017,2019ApJ...878...91A,2020ApJ...899...80A}, in which $\xi$ and $n_{\rm e}$ are constant, {\tt relxillion\_nk}~\citep{2021PhRvD.103j3023A}, in which $n_{\rm e}$ is constant but $\xi$ has a radial profile described by a power law, and {\tt relxilldgrad\_nk}~\citep{2021ApJ...923..175A}, where $n_{\rm e}$ has a radial profile described by a power law and $\xi$ is calculated from Eq.~(\ref{eq-xi}) assuming that $F_X$ is proportional to the emissivity profile of the reflection spectrum.
 We find that {\tt relxillion\_nk} can usually provide a better fit, but we do not find any substantial difference in the estimate of the parameters of the sources among the three different models.
+Such a conclusion confirms the result found in \citet{2021ApJ...923..175A}, where we presented {\tt relxilldgrad\_nk} and we analyzed a \textsl{NuSTAR} spectrum of the Galactic black hole in EXO~1846--031 with the three reflection models, finding that {\tt relxillion\_nk} fits the data better, but the three models provide consistent measurements of the parameters of the source.

 The manuscript is organized as follows.
 In Section~\ref{sec:m}, we briefly review the three reflection models used in our work, pointing out their main differences.
 In Section~\ref{sec:o}, we select the observations for our study.
 In Section~\ref{sec:dr} and in Section~\ref{sec:sa}, we present, respectively, the data reduction and the spectral analysis of the selected observations.
 Discussion of the results and conclusions are reported in Section~\ref{sec:dc}.